Carry on the business of an employment agent licence

 - provide a character references for the agency manager

-- place an advertisement in the public notices of the newspaper
+- place an advertisement in the public notices of the newspaper (your application must be submitted 10 days after the advertisement lodgement date).

 - for applicants from outside South Australia, nominate a manager resident in South Australia